xrazis/haris.razis.com/content/posts/balkan-tet.md

 attr="Despite the hard times it gave us, it is still one of the most beautiful places I have ever visited." align=center link="/blog/balkan-tet/PXL_20240604_160923481.jpg" target="_blank" >}}

 After a good nights sleep and some excellent food at Fushë-Lurë we were off for Montenegro.
-We planned an easy day and a stay at Podgorica, so we could have some much-needed rest.
+We planned a relaxing day with a stay in Podgorica to get some much-needed rest.

 {{< figure src="/blog/balkan-tet/PXL_20240605_084353115.jpg" attr="The road from Fushë-Lurë to Shkodër."
 align=center link="/blog/balkan-tet/PXL_20240605_084353115.jpg" target="_blank" >}}